agustoslu/lispy/README.md

 12
 ```

-Some clever ways to define your functions and even to define functions that can define functions you can refer [here] (https://buildyourownlisp.com/chapter12_functions#interesting_functions).
+Some clever ways to define your functions and even to define functions that can define functions you can refer [here](https://buildyourownlisp.com/chapter12_functions#interesting_functions).

 #### S-Expressions
 By placing the code inside parentheses, we let the interpreter know that the code given has to be evaluated.
 In the interface every piece of code is an S-Expression by default.
 It is not the case for external files and due to that we need to make use of parentheses.
 Make sure you properly place these, since nesting is important, when it comes to evaluating your code and the interpreter will start to evaluate from the most internal one.